* Duty-free access to Europe helped garment trade boom

-Instead, EU Trade Commissioner Karel De Gucht launched a "sustainability compact" at a meeting with Bangladesh officials, who committed to enacting a new labour law by the end of 2013 and increasing the factory inspectorate by 200 staff to 800.
+Instead, EU Trade Commissioner Karel De Gucht launched a “sustainability compact” at a meeting with Bangladesh officials, who committed to enacting a new labour law y the end of 2013 and increasing the factory inspectorate by 200 staff to 800.

 “We have a carrot and a stick but I prefer to use the carrot,” he said.
 “We want to help the Bangladeshi people, not to punish them.”